 The libraries offer a variety of programs for children and adults.
 See the calendar of events for current listings at both locations.

 The Sullivan Free Library is a member of the Mid-York library system, a consortium that serves 43 libraries in Madison, Oneida and Herkimer counties.
 This allows patrons to borrow materials from all 43 libraries, significantly increasing the requests that can be filled locally.

 Sullivan Free Library resources include a well-rounded collection of over 70,000 books, 7,000 audiovisual materials, and 1,500 periodicals.
 The library provides an electronic catalog, including online databases, that is available to patrons from their home computers and mobile devices.
 Library users are able to download ebooks, audiobooks, movies and music from home using library resources.
-Overdue fines may be paid online.
+Fees for lost books may be paid online.